Providing the opportunity for education

 - Are your children likely to want to go to university?

-- Do they have special talents that need nurturing at a particular kind of school?
+- Do your children have special talents that need nurturing at a particular kind of school?

 - Do you have a savings plan in place?